Finite phase coherence time of a bosonic quantum field at the Boltzmann equilibrium: II. Theory

-\\ hence defines a relation between the absolute temperature and the coherent dynamics of a quantum particle in the presence of the $N-1$ other particles in the Bose gas by its absolute value $\vert t\vert=\beta\hbar$.
-The time parameter $t$ can be interpreted as the absolute value of time in units of unit time of the equilibrated quantum gas (which is defined by the lowest single-particle energy of a quantum particle in the external confinement, since all values lower than the single-particle ground state energy are effectively zero, because of the finite energy uncertainty), or equivalently as the single-particle entropy in units of the Boltzmann constant $k_B$.
+\\ defines a relation between the absolute temperature and the coherent dynamics of a quantum particle in the presence of the $N-1$ other particles in the Bose gas by its absolute value $\vert t\vert=\beta\hbar$.
+The time parameter $t$ can be interpreted as the absolute value of time for forward time evolution on the resolvable scale of unit time in the equilibrated quantum gas, i. e. the time scale of a stable Boltzmann equilibrium before approaching the next many-particle configuration that corresponds to the equilibrium of maximum entropy.
+In the present theory, it is the lowest single-particle energy of a quantum particle in the external confinement that defines the uncertainty scale of energy and time, since all values lower than the single-particle ground state energy are effectively zero, because of the finite energy uncertainty.

 As a formal ansatz, in Eq. (\ref{coherence_time}), one may use that $\mu t$ is not a real, but a complex number, that is $\mu t\in\mathbb{C}$.
-Hence, in the framework of this quantum field theory as presented, the definition of scaled time consists of a real part $t_1$ which describes the coherent phase evolution of the quantum particle at equilibrium (inverse oscillation frequency in the stationary state), corresponding to the ring of the fugacity spectrum in Fig. \ref{figone}, whereas $t_2$, the imaginary part (of $\mu t$) describes decay processes of the particle in the atomic cloud at or close to equilibrium (compare linear part of the fugacity spectrum in Fig. \ref{figone}), that is
+Hence, in the framework of this quantum field theory as presented, the real part $\Gamma_1t$ describes the coherent phase evolution of the quantum particle at equilibrium (inverse oscillation frequency in the stationary state), corresponding to the ring of the fugacity spectrum in Fig. \ref{figone}, whereas $\Gamma_2 t$, the imaginary part (of $\mu t$) describes decay processes of the particle in the atomic cloud at or close to equilibrium (compare linear part of the fugacity spectrum in Fig. \ref{figone}), that is

-\\ which can be quantified by solving the equation for the constraint of particle number conservation numerically, see Eq. (\ref{ptn}).
-Please note that the introduction of a two-dimensional (scaled) time is not entirely necessary for further calculations and results.
-In principle, the quantities $t_1$ and $t_2$ can also be represented by corresponding rates $\Gamma_1$ and $\Gamma_2$ weighted with a one-dimensional time variable $t$ \cite{ref-16}.
-However, the notation of two different time variables $t_1$ and $t_2$ (that is labeling the oscillation rate $\Gamma_1$ and the decay rate $\Gamma_2$, respectively) can bear some formal advantages, in particular in the framework of string theory \cite{ref-11}.
-Therefore, we will keep this notion for the analysis of this study.
-The absolute value of the parameter $t$ can also be interpreted as the total entropy of a quantum particle in units of the Boltzmann constant $k_B$, after a single particle excitation in the presence of the atomic background.